nehapothina/2016-election-results/2016-election-results.md

 allow for the usage of fips\_code, which would not have been possible if using ggmaps.

-1. Create one more visualization regarding the election results on your choice.
-The plot should be informative and clear.
-Use appropriate colors/labels/explanations.
+I then created one more visualization regarding the election results.

 ``` r
 #all_states <- map_data("state")